Two coincidences are a clue: Probing a GeV-scale dark QCD sector: Direct searches of dark sector

 \subsection{Searches of dark photon}

-Next, we turn to constraints on the MeV-scale dark photon, focusing on the $m_{\gamma'}$ around $10$ MeV.
-In addition to the bound from $N_{\rm eff}$ discussed previously, the same relation in Eq.~\eqref{sigmam4} allows us to map the constraints from direct detection experiments to the kinetic mixing parameter $\epsilon$, which already requires a tiny $\epsilon<10^{-6}$.
+Next, we turn to constraints on the dark photon, focusing on the mass range around $m_{\gamma'} \sim 10$ MeV.
+In addition to the bound from $N_{\rm eff}$ discussed previously, the relation in Eq.~\eqref{sigmam4} allows us to translate direct detection limits into constraints on the kinetic mixing parameter $\epsilon$, as shown by the green shaded region in Fig. \ref{fig:epsilon_vs_mg}, which already excludes $\epsilon \gtrsim 10^{-7}$.

-The searches for dark photons from the beam dump experiment, however, put an even stronger bound.
-The current limit comes from the E137 experiment \cite{Bjorken:1988as}, which restricts $\epsilon<3\times 10^{-8}$ in the relevant mass range \cite{Bjorken:2009mm,Andreas:2012mt} as shown in Fig. \ref{fig:epsilon_vs_mg}. \footnote{ The supernova constraint \cite{Chang:2016ntp,Sung:2019xie,DeRocco:2019njg}, however, does not apply to SIDM scenarios as the required dark sector self-interaction can already lead to efficient self-trapping \cite{Sung:2021swd}.}
+Searches for dark photons in beam-dump experiments, however, impose even stronger bounds.
+The current constraint comes from the E137 experiment \cite{Bjorken:1988as}, which restricts $\epsilon < 3\times 10^{-8}$ in the relevant mass range \cite{Bjorken:2009mm,Andreas:2012mt}, as shown by the pink shaded region in Fig.~\ref{fig:epsilon_vs_mg}.

+In Fig.~\ref{fig:epsilon_vs_mg}, we do not include the supernova constraints from SN1987A \cite{Chang:2016ntp,Sung:2019xie,DeRocco:2019njg}, as their robustness remains under debate \cite{Bar:2019ifz}.
+Moreover, the presence of self-interacting dark sector particles may lead to their own self-trapping, potentially rendering these constraints inapplicable \cite{Sung:2021swd}.
+It has also been shown in Ref.~\cite{Gupta:2025ygk} that the capture of asymmetric dark matter inside the progenitor star can be efficient, suppressing the dark photon luminosity.
+While supernova constraints on a dark photon–only model may be robust, their applicability to a complete dark sector—particularly one featuring asymmetric or self-interacting dark matter—requires further studies.

-There will be more beam dump experiments in future, providing a chance to test the relevant parameter space.
-Among them, the Gamma Factory project \cite{Krasny:2015ffb,Krasny:2019wch} is particularly promising.
-With an expected yield of $3 \times 10^{24}$ photons at 200 MeV, the experiment is projected to cover most of the viable parameter space \cite{Chakraborti:2021hfm}, with the potential to reach even further coverage through optimization.
+There will be more beam dump experiments in future, providing opportunities to probe the relevant parameter space.
+Among them, the Gamma Factory \cite{Krasny:2015ffb,Krasny:2019wch} is particularly promising.
+With an expected yield of $3 \times 10^{24}$ photons at 200 MeV, it is projected to probe most of the currently viable parameter space \cite{Chakraborti:2021hfm}, including the particularly interesting region around $m_{\gamma'} \simeq 12.5~\mathrm{MeV}$ suggested by the current $N_{\rm eff}$, with the potential for even broader coverage through further optimization.